espressif/esp-iot-solution/examples/bluetooth/ble_remote_control/tutorial/controller_walkthrough.md

 > Note:
 > This feature is only available if both `BUTTON_INPUT_MODE_GPIO` and `EXAMPLE_ENABLE_TEAR_DOWN_DEMO` are enabled in `idf.py menuconfig`

-The tear down sequence is triggered when the button sequence representing the `TEAR_DOWN_BIT_MASK` is pressed simultanously.
+The tear down sequence is triggered when the button sequence representing the `TEAR_DOWN_BIT_MASK` is pressed simultaneously.

 The program would return from `joystick_task()`, and initiate the tear down.